-Professor Van Bueren is Professor of International Human Rights Law at Queen Mary University of London and Visiting Fellow at Kellogg College, Oxford.
-She is a barrister and an Associate Tenant at Doughty Street Chambers and was appointed an honorary Queen’s Counsel in recognition of her scholastic contributions to national and international law.
-At the time of her appointment there were only ten women honorary silks.
+Professor Geraldine Van Bueren QC holds the Chair of International Human Rights Law at Queen Mary University of London and is Visiting Fellow at Kellogg College, Oxford.
+She is a barrister and member of Doughty Street Chambers and was appointed an honorary Queen’s Counsel in recognition of her scholastic contributions to national and international law.
+At the time of her appointment there were fewer than ten women honorary silks.

 Professor Van Bueren is also a Bencher in the Middle Temple.
-She has served as a Commissioner on the Equality and Human Rights Commission with lead responsibility for human rights and is also a member of the Attorney-General’s International Pro Bono Committee.
+She has served as a Commissioner on the Equality and Human Rights Commission with lead responsibility for human rights and on the Attorney-General’s International Pro Bono Committee.

 In 2003, Professor Van Bueren was awarded the Child Rights Lawyer Award.
 The Award, jointly organised by the Law Society, UNICEF and The Lawyer, recognises lawyers who have done outstanding work in the field of children's rights.

 Professor Van Bueren is one of the original drafters of the United Nations Convention on the Rights of the Child and also helped draft the United Nations Rules for the Protection of Juveniles Deprived of their Liberty, the UNHCR Guidelines on Refugee Children and the United Nations Programme of Action on Children in the Criminal Justice System.